Global19-atlassian-net/iODKbook2/AlgLin/source/algebra_of_matrices_operations.rst

    \end{array}\right]\,.

-The product :math:`\ \boldsymbol{A}\boldsymbol{B}\ \,` is then *defined* as the matrix obtained by multiplication (from the left side) of each column of :math:`\ \boldsymbol{B}\ \,` by the matrix :math:`\ \boldsymbol{A}:`
+The product :math:`\ \boldsymbol{A}\boldsymbol{B}\ \,` is then *defined* as the matrix obtained by multiplication (from the left) of each column of :math:`\ \boldsymbol{B}\ \,` by the matrix :math:`\ \boldsymbol{A}:`

 .. math::